Parenting Safe Children

 - Any sexual touching between an adult and a child

-- Sexual touching between children when there is a 3-4 year age difference or coercion involved
+- Sexual touching between children when the sexual behavior is too advanced for their age, there is a 3-4 year age difference or coercion is involved

-- Sexual assault includes both touching of genitals and non-touching (looking, showing, and exposing genitals, as well as pornography) to meet the teen or adult’s sexual interests
+- Sexual assault includes both touching of genitals and non-touching (looking, showing, and exposing genitals, as well as viewing, creating, possessing or distributing child sexual abuse imagery, ) to meet the perpetrators sexual interests.

-- Child sexual assault is typically not a one-time act, but rather a lengthy process—known as grooming—in which a teen or adult gains the trust of the family, community and child to lure the child into sexual activity which interrupts development.
+- Child sexual assault is typically not a one-time act, rather a lengthy process—known as grooming—in which an older youth or adult gains the trust of the family, community and child to lure the child into sexual activity.

-- Sexual assault can have traumatic short-term effects as well as devastating long- term effects—including issues with self-esteem, depression, and even suicide.
+- Child sexual assault interrupts development and can have traumatic short-term effects as well as devastating long- term effects—including issues with self-esteem, depression, and even suicide.

 Who commits child sexual assault?